Shubh-Xmate/My-Equation-Solver/README.md

+Started working for the second version of this.
+So making this copy repo to just as the first version of the app.

 # Gaussian Eliminator
 This is an equation solver created by me from scratch.
 This uses Gaussian Elimination to find the solution to a